The best benefits for pensioners and the over 60s

 Who qualifies for a free TV licence?

-Now, you can only get a free TV licence if you, or someone else in your household, is over 75 and claiming pension guarantee credits.
+Now, you can only get a free TV licence if you are over 75 and you or your partner living at the same address claim pension credit.

-You can also get a free TV licence if you live in a care home.
-You don't need a TV licence if you never watch live on any channel, TV service or streaming service, or use BBC iPlayer.
+You don't need a TV licence if you never watch live TV on any channel, TV service or streaming service.

-If you have a severe sight impairment that means you’re registered blind, you can get a 50% discount regardless of your age.
+If you have a severe sight impairment, which means you’re registered blind, you can get a 50% discount regardless of your age.

 Do pensioners get discounts on public transport?

-If you’re above state pension age in England, or over 60 in Scotland, Wales or Northern Ireland, you can apply for a free bus pass.
+If you’re over state pension age in England, or over 60 in Scotland, Wales or Northern Ireland, you can apply for a free bus pass.

-There are exceptions to this rule though, such as London’s 60+ Oyster photocard that allows you to travel for free on buses, tubes, trams and the Overground from age 60.
+There are exceptions to this rule, such as London’s 60+ Oyster photocard that allows you to travel for free on buses, tubes, trams and the Overground from age 60 within the capital.

 If you’re not sure, check with your local council.